Introduction

 Tipping

-• For drivers and guides, rounding up the fare or offering a small amount is a nice gesture.
+- For drivers and guides, a small tip is a nice gesture and shows appreciation for their service.

 Helpful Apps